cerebralnomad/google-maps-scraper/README.md

     api_key = 'your_api_key'

-Run the script with the necessary options, coordinates, radius, and keyword.
+Run the script with the necessary options: coordinates, radius, and keyword.

     gmscraper -c 'coordinates' -r [radius] -k [keyword]